Installing the Arduino IDE on a Raspberry Pi 3

 The Arduino Integrated Development Environment (IDE), or Arduino Software, is free software that is maintained by Arduino.cc.

-The Arduino IDE is available for all the major operating systems, but this post will show how to install it on a Raspberry Pi 3 running Raspbian Jessie or later.
+The Arduino IDE is available for all the major operating systems, but this post will show how it is installed on a Raspberry Pi 3 running the Raspberry Pi OS (formerly known as Raspbian).
+The Arduino IDE can be installed on Raspbian Jessie or later.

 Installing the software